Sianne Ngai — Research Notes

 Aesthetic Judgments as Speech Acts

-This means aesthetic experience is fundamentally intersubjective — less about objects than about our relations to other subjects.
+Following Cavell: aesthetic judgments are affective verbal performances, not concept-application.
+“Cute!” as bodily performance.
+“Interesting…” as invitation to dialogue.
+Aesthetic experience is fundamentally intersubjective — less about objects than relations to other subjects.

 Ambivalence as Method

-Ngai is drawn to objects that are repulsive and attractive simultaneously — and she sees this ambivalence as already encoded in the phenomena, not just imposed by the critic.
+Drawn to objects repulsive and attractive simultaneously — ambivalence encoded in the phenomena, not imposed by the critic.

 Why Aesthetic Theory Matters